Mark24Code/sliceway/DOCKER_README.md

 # Running Sliceway with Docker

-This project is configured to run with Docker and Docker Compose.
+This project runs as a single container application.
+The frontend is built and served by the Ruby backend.

 ## Prerequisites